architecture-building-systems/CityEnergyAnalyst/docs/dashboard.rst

 The objective of this step is to use the configuration editor to set up the configuration of the plots tool.

 #.
-Open Pycharm and the project City Energy Analyst.
-#.
-From the project tab on the left run the configuration editor of cea.
-The editor is stored in CityEnergyAnalyst>
-   cea>interfaces>config_editor>config_editor.py.
-#.
-This command should open a window with the configuration editor.
+Open the configuration editor of CEA.
+This guide :doc:`config-file-guide` describes how to use it.
 #.
 In the configuration editor, scroll down the menu on the left and click in "dashboard" tool.
 #.
 On the right side proceed to give an input to the next variables: